Albert-Gao/react-fullstack-boilerplate/README.md

 # Fullstack-react-boilerplate

+> Yet another boilerplate, the reason I did this is I found some other famous boilerplates contain so many codes which only for constructing the structure.
+I love an approach which most of the code should be related to the logic.
+And when you build your component, you can simply copy the file for a good start.

-> All latest tech stack in one go.
+All latest tech stack in one go.
 And all come with sample code for you to start with.
 The sample is written for a simple ajax app rather than a TODO list.
 I will continue learning best practices from other good boilerplate, currently learned a lot from `create-react-app`.

 ## 1. Folder structure